May Flowering Tulips

 T1713

-This harmonious mix of tulips includes crystal-white tulip ‘Clearwater’ and rose-pink and ivory ‘Dreamland’.
+This harmonious mix of tulips includes crystal-white tulip ‘Clearwater’ and maroon-black tulip 'Queen of Night'.
 A perfectly paired duo to add style and sophistication to late spring flower borders and containers.

 The large goblet-shaped flowers bloom on long strong stems, standing up to wind and rain and are excellent for picking and adding to bouquets and arrangements.